Recoskie/JDasm/docs/Basics.md

 <br />

 You could also do mix and match if you wanted, however it was simpler and better to separate the jobs on two cores.
-THe format the video memory worked in is the same as PC or any graphics device.
+The format the video memory worked in is the same as PC or any graphics device.

 <br />

 Graphics cards have methods that can be called that run graphics methods.
 Such as filling in a rectangle of pixels or calculating 3D angels.
-This frees up the CPU because the graphics card then does the graphics.
+This frees up the CPU because the graphics card then does the graphics drawing functions to video memory.

 <br />